 What is Data Modeling and How is it Related to Analytics?

 Data modeling is a discipline that is widely applicable to any intersection of people, data, and technology.
-It is a well-defined approach to gain agreement of business needs, to understand requirements, to establish a business solution, and to create a technical design artifact.
+It is a well-defined approach to gain agreement on business needs, to understand requirements, to establish a business solution, and to create a technical design artifact.

 Without modeling data, you create risk in technical projects by allowing for unchecked assumptions to creep into your technical designs.
-This can lead to incredibly costly mistakes and failed implementations—especially for (but not limited to) analytics projects.
+This can lead to incredibly costly mistakes and failed implementations, especially for (but not limited to) analytics projects.

 Although data models are often thought of as purely technical design artifacts, that is not their primary purpose.